Lesser crested tern

 The lesser crested tern (Thalasseus bengalensis) is a tern in the family Laridae.

 Etymology

 The genus name is from Ancient Greek Thalasseus, "fisherman" from thalassa, "sea".
 The specific bengalensis means "of Bengal", the type locality, historically referring to much of northern India and Bangladesh.

 Distribution

 It breeds in subtropical coastal parts of the world mainly from the Red Sea across the Indian Ocean to the western Pacific, and Australia, with a significant population on the southern coast of the Mediterranean on two islands off the Libyan coast.
 Accidental breeding has also been reported in Italy and France.
 The Australian birds are probably sedentary, but other populations are migratory, wintering south to South Africa.

 Subspecies

-This bird has a number of geographical subspecies, differing mainly in size and minor plumage details:
+This bird has three geographical subspecies, differing mainly in size and minor plumage details: